intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd_functions.md

 } // end namespace sycl::ext::intel::esimd
 ```
 ### Description
 `(fence-1)`: Sets the memory read/write order.
-This function has pretty limited functionality comparing to `(fence-2)`.
-It accepts 8-bit `ctrl_mask` containing one or more `fence_mask` enum values in it.
+This function has pretty limited functionality compared to `(fence-2)`.
+It accepts an 8-bit `ctrl_mask` containing one or more `fence_mask` enum values in it.
 It can be used for any Intel GPU.

 `(fence-2)`: Sets the memory read/write order.
 This function provide a bit more flexible controls comparing to `(fence-1)`, but requires `Intel® Arc Series` (aka `DG2`) or `Intel® Data Center GPU Max Series` (aka `PVC`) to run.